43 Geography Trivia Questions [With Answers]

 Answer: South Sudan, which declared independence on July 9, 2011.

-Why it stumps people: The trap here is Kosovo (2008), which predates South Sudan but isn’t universally recognized by the UN.
-Others guess Timor-Leste (2002) or confuse South Sudan with Sudan.
+The trap: Kosovo (2008) predates South Sudan but isn’t universally recognized at the UN, so it doesn’t count here.
+Others reach for Timor-Leste (2002) or mix up South Sudan with Sudan.
 The independence referendum passed with 99% support.

 9. Which country has the most UNESCO World Heritage Sites?
 (Hard)